-Applicants must register in and submit applications through Grants.gov, a primary source to find federal funding opportunities and apply for funding.
-Find complete instructions on how to register and submit an application at www.Grants.gov.
-Applicants that experience technical difficulties during this process should call the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, which operates 24 hours a day, 7 days a week, except on federal holidays.
+Applicants must register in, and submit applications through Grants.gov, a primary source to find federal funding opportunities and apply for funding.
+Find complete instructions on how to

 Registering with Grants.gov is a one-time process; however, processing delays may occur, and it can take several weeks for first-time registrants to receive confirmation of registration and a user password.
 OJP encourages applicants to register several weeks before the application submission deadline.
 In addition, OJP urges applicants to submit applications at least 72 hours prior to the application due date, in order to allow time for the applicant to receive validation messages or rejection notifications from Grants.gov, and to correct in a timely fashion any problems that may have caused a rejection notification.